 |Further details outdoors|

 Beds are made up for your arrival.
-Hayloft, Olde Granary and Millers cottage are 4 star properties.
+Hayloft and Millers cottage are 4 star properties.
 Electricity and heating are fully included in the price.
-Logs available on site for £2 per night (bookable in advance) or £3 on ad-hoc basis.
+Logs available on site for £3 per night.

 Ideally situated for touring Devon and Cornwall, Ta Mill is approx. 50 minutes from Exeter, so why not enjoy a short break for a therapeutic experience ‘away from the madding crowd’ any time of year.
 You will be within easy reach of the dramatic Heritage coastline of North Cornwall and the untamed beauty of Bodmin Moor and Dartmoor.
 Explore the hidden coves and pretty fishing villages including Port Isaac and Padstow.
 Visit the timeless harbour at Boscastle or the mystical castle of King Arthur at Tintagel.
 Relax on a sheltered sandy beach or take in the stunning views as you follow the coastal path from Bude to Padstow.
 Enjoy the world famous Eden Project and the Lost Gardens of Heligan or visit the wealth of National Trust houses and gardens in the locality.